joereddington/joereddington.github.io/diary/index.md

 Last sprint on conferences and emails and the like.

 ## 02/02/23 16:06 to 16:36, Call with Clare +EQT
-## 04/02/23 14:00 to 16:00, Total of two hours in the day on various calls, booked hotels, that sort ofhting.
+## 04/02/23 14:00 to 16:00, Total of two hours in the day on various calls, booked hotels, that sort ofhting.  +EQT

 ## 05/02/23 07:24 to 08:30, working on Inbox, particularly finances. +EQT
 Ate well: Not brilliant, NOT terrible - having some trouble adjusting back to full keto